NHibernate: History

 Tom Barrett started NHibernate, and later picked up by Mike Doerfler and Peter Smulovics.
 At the end of 2005, JBoss, Inc. (now part of Red Hat) hired Sergey Koshcheyev, the then lead developer of NHibernate, to work full-time on its future versions.
 At the end of 2006, JBoss stopped the support to this project.
 NHibernate is now entirely developed and led by the community.
+The NHibernate logo, designed by Andrew Mayorov, was chosen sometime before 2008.
+It features a dormouse, which is known for its long periods of hibernation.

 Version 1.0 mirrored the feature set of Hibernate 2.1, as well as a number of features from Hibernate 3.

 NHibernate 1.2.1, released in November 2007, introduced many more features from Hibernate 3 and support for .NET 2.0, stored procedures, generics, and nullable types.

 NHibernate 2.0

 NHibernate 2.0 was released on August 23, 2008.
 It is comparable to Hibernate 3.2 in terms of features.
 With the version 2.0 release, NHibernate dropped support for .NET 1.1.

 NHibernate 2.1 was released July 17, 2009.